How Are Quantum Eigenfunctions of Hydrogen Atom Related To Its Classical Elliptic Orbits?: Comparison between quantum and classical results

-The results presented in both Figure \ref{n00} and Figure \ref{nl0} clearly demonstrate that the quantum radial probability density converges to its classical counterpart in the high-energy limit.
-These findings support our claim that the quantum eigenfunction $\psi_{nlm}(\vec{r})$ can be interpreted as an equal-weight superposition of classical orbits sharing the same energy and angular momentum.
+The results presented in both Figure \ref{n00} and Figure \ref{nl0} clearly demonstrate that the quantum radial probability density converges to its classical counterpart in the limit of $n\rightarrow \infty$.
+These findings support our assertion that the quantum eigenfunction $\psi_{nlm}(\vec{r})$ can be interpreted as an equal-weight superposition of classical orbits sharing the same energy and angular momentum.